-Once you’ve evaluated different providers and narrowed your search down to two or three that you would like to work with, you should evaluate the differences in their fuel card application processes.
+Once you’ve evaluated different fuel card providers and narrowed your search down to two or three that you would like to work with, you should evaluate the differences in their fuel card application processes.
+If you are still uncertain read our overview of all the different fuel cards.
 Here is some essential information on the timeline and differences between providers to help determine which will be the best partner for your team right from the start.
+Here is a link to P-Fleet's application:

 The time frame for your application depends on several factors, including which provider you’re working with, your credit score, and the amount of paperwork involved.
 Some companies still use paper applications, increasing the time frame to get your application reviewed and submitted.
 Many companies, including P-Fleet, have online applications which speed up the process and make it easy to get your account set up.